yodadino/lesson-html-1-css-1-level-1-5things-page-1/README.md

   3. [ ] google

 ### Project details
-  1. Project name:
+  1. Project name: star wars
   2. Project summary:
+    1. This is a website about when Darth Vador turns back to the light
+      1. When does he come back to the light
+      2. Why does he come back to the light
+      3. What happens after he comes back to the light
   3. Project coordinator: